 The RBI often communicates closely with the SEBI, IRDAI, working together to regulate banking activities.
 Also, The Ministry of Finance, through its Department of Financial Services:

 If an entity wants to conduct any banking services, it is important that they obtain a license by applying to the RBI.
-Once the license is obtained, that banking company can conduct supplementary business such as borrowing and lending, trade finance, guarantee, and indemnity business, financial leasing and hire purchase.
-If an entity proposes to deal in foreign exchange, then it needs a separate license from the RBI issued under Foreign Exchange Management Act.
+And once the license is obtained, that banking company can conduct supplementary business such as borrowing and lending, trade finance, guarantee, and indemnity business, financial leasing, and hire purchase.
+In case, an entity proposes to deal in foreign exchange, then it needs a separate license from the RBI issued under the Foreign Exchange Management Act.

 The organizational requirements of banks are governed under The Banking Regulation Act where such business can only be conducted by a company.
-Private banks are incorporated under as a company under the companies act and the State-owned banks are incorporated under specific statutes.
-With the new Banking Regulation (Amendment) Bill 2017, the power of RBI will increase with respect to issues related to Stressed assets.
-Any proceedings that will take place, will be under the Insolvency and Bankruptcy Code, 2016.
+Private banks are incorporated as a company under the Companies Act and State-owned banks are incorporated under specific statutes.
+Consequently, with the new Banking Regulation (Amendment) Bill 2017, the power of RBI will increase with respect to issues related to Stressed assets.
+Therefore any proceedings that will take place, will be under the Insolvency and Bankruptcy Code, 2016.
 Our well-informed banking advocates in Chandigarh are focused on ensuring that clients get the best and right legal recourse for all banking matters with transparent proceedings.